awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-check-when-run-fails.md

 ## Insufficient Permissions to Access Resources<a name="dp-insufficient-permissions"></a>

 Permissions that you set on IAM roles determine whether AWS Data Pipeline can access your EMR clusters and EC2 instances to run your pipelines\.
-Additionally, IAM provides the concept of trust relationships that go further to allow creation of resources on your behalf\.
+Additionally, IAM provides the concept of trust relationships that go further to allow the creation of resources on your behalf\.
 For example, when you create a pipeline that uses an EC2 instance to run a command to move data, AWS Data Pipeline can provision this EC2 instance for you\.
 If you encounter problems, especially those involving resources that you can access manually but AWS Data Pipeline cannot, verify your IAM roles, policies, and trust relationships as described in [IAM Roles for AWS Data Pipeline](dp-iam-roles.md)\.

 ## Status Code: 400 Error Code: PipelineNotFoundException<a name="dp-error-code-400"></a>